Critical field

 For a given temperature, the critical field refers to the maximum magnetic field strength below which a material remains superconducting.
 Superconductivity is characterized both by perfect conductivity (zero resistance) and by the complete expulsion of magnetic fields (the Meissner effect).
 Changes in either temperature or magnetic flux density can cause the phase transition between normal and superconducting states.
 The highest temperature under which the superconducting state is seen is known as the critical temperature.
 At that temperature even the weakest external magnetic field will destroy the superconducting state, so the strength of the critical field is zero.
-As temperature decreases, the critical field increases generally to a maximum at absolute zero.
+As temperature decreases, the critical field increases to a maximum at absolute zero.
+In type-II superconductors, there are two critical fields; at the first one, magnetic vortices penetrate the superconductor, and superconductivity is destroyed above the second one.